jeeban101/tanX-Backend-crypto-price-alert-system/README.md

 - **Description:** Fetches alerts for the authenticated user based on the specified status (e.g., created, deleted, triggered).

 # API Documentation
+These apis were successfully test using postman during development process.
+The database model dump file is uploaded for successfull composing of docker inorder to run this project.
 ## Endpoints

 ### 1. User Signup